TBD54566975/did-dht/spec/spec.md

 of the hash, referred to as the _difficulty_, which ****MUST**** be no less than 26 bits of the 256-bit hash value.
 The algorithm, in detail, is as follows:

-1. Obtain a did identifier and set it to `DID`.
+1. Obtain a DID identifier and set it to `DID`.

 2. Get the difficulty and recent hash from the server set to `DIFFICULTY` and `HASH`, respectively.